ZhouYou528/visual-snake-code/README.md

 # visual-snake-code README

-This game is a old school snake game that runs as a VS Code extension.
+This game is an old school snake game that runs as a VS Code extension.
 Please read the requirements before using.

 ## Features